-Monthly Pension Annuity vs. Lump Sum Locked-in Alternative
+Monthly Pension vs. Lump Sum Locked-in Alternative

-Pension Monthly) Locked-in Alternative (Lump Sum) Is your income guaranteed?
+Pension (Monthly) Locked-in Alternative (Lump Sum) Is your income guaranteed?
 Yes No What if you live longer than expected?
 You continue to receive your monthly income You can run out of money How is your money distributed?
 In a continuous stream of lifetime monthly payments Rolled over to an investment fund where you can withdraw funds, subject to your needs, according to annual minimum and maximum withdrawal limits set each year Are you responsible for investing your money?
 No Yes What if the stock market falls or you make bad investments?
 Your monthly income stays the same Your money can be less or can be lost Do you pay investment management or other fees?
 Not directly.
 Fees are built into annuity pricing Yes.
 There may be multiple layers of fees to advisors and funds

-Monthly Pension Annuity vs. Lump Sum Locked-in Alternative
+Monthly Pension vs. Lump Sum Locked-in Alternative

-Pension (Monthly) Locked-In Alternative (Lump Sum) Is your money protected against inflation?
-No, unless it is indexed at the same rate It depends on your investment choices; in exchange for attempting to keep up with inflation, you must be willing to accept lower returns or risk investment loss Can you leave anything for my spouse?
+Pension (Monthly) Locked-in Alternative (Lump Sum) Is your money protected against inflation?
+No It depends on your investment choices; in exchange for attempting to keep up with inflation, you must be willing to accept lower returns or risk investment loss Can you leave anything for your spouse?
 Yes, if you elected a joint and survivor annuity when you retired.
-If your spouse at retirement outlives you, your spouse will continue to receive an annuity.
-A death benefit may apply if you die before payments commence Yes.
+If your spouse at retirement outlives you, your spouse will continue to receive an annuity Yes.
 If there is money left when you die, the remaining balance will be payable to your surviving spouse or other designated beneficiary Can you leave anything for your children?
 No Yes.
 If there is money left when you die and your children are your designated beneficiaries, the remaining balance will be payable to them